raynaluzier/artifactory-go-sdk/docs/tasks.md

 ## DownloadArtifacts
 Takes in the Artifactory server's API address, Artifactory Identity token, download URI for the primary image file (OVA, OVF, or VMTX), and a desired output directory.
 If the image is going to be imported into a vCenter instance as part of the build process, then the output directory should be a datastore path available to the system where Packer is running, such as through a share.

-The Global Variables `util.ServerApi`, `util.Token`, and `util.Output` are set by the function's inputs so these values can be used by the subsequent function calls without having to pass them in every time.
+The Global Variables `util.ServerApi`, `util.Token`, `util.Logging`, and `util.Output` are set by the function's inputs so these values can be used by the subsequent function calls without having to pass them in every time.

 Once the variables are set, the download URI is parsed to determine the primary image's file name, extension, and image name.
 A folder will be created on the output directory named based on the image name.
 Next, the image type and image name are evaluated to determined the expected files that should exist.
 Disk files are evaluated for up to 15 disks.
 Each expected file is checked against Artifactory to ensure it exists, and if so, will be downloaded to the image's folder in the specified output directory.
 Shoud any of the files not be found, the process will exit with an error.